Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 	> **Speaking Point:**

-	> Even though the VMs are still being starting, we can already examine their network properties.
+	> Even when the Virtual Machines are being starting, you are able examine their network properties.

 1. On the iisvm1 page, examine the information under **Quick Glance**.
 Click the back button to go back to the **Virtual Machines** page.